Discrete Statistical Models with Rational Maximum Likelihood Estimator: Constructing Models with Rational MLE

 We ran Algorithm~\ref{algo:toric-to-models} for all $613$ such matrices with $0<\alpha<\beta<\gamma\leq 17$.
 Line 1 computes the discriminant $\Delta_A$ of the univariate polynomial $ f(t)= x_1 + x_2 t^\alpha + x_3 t^\beta + x_4 t^\gamma $.
 The number $n+2$ of terms of these discriminants equals $7927/613 = 12.93 $ on average.
 Thus a total of $7927$ candidate triples $(A,\Delta_A,{\bf m})$ were tested in Lines 12 to 21.
 Precisely 123 of these were found to be discriminantal triples.
 This is a fraction of 1.55 \%.
-In other words, only 1.55 \% of the resulting complex varieties permitted by \cite{huh14} are actually statistical models.
+Hence, only 1.55 \% of the resulting complex varieties permitted by \cite{huh14} are actually statistical models.

 Here is a typical model that was discovered.
 Take $\alpha=1,\beta=4,\gamma = 7$.
 The discriminant